-SEO guide to optimizing your LinkedIn profile for more connections, better leads - Search Engine Land
+LinkedIn SEO guide: Optimizing your profile for more connections, better leads

 And please, ditch the selfie.
 I highly recommend investing in a professional headshot for this.
 It will make a huge difference – taking you from amateur to expert.

-Cover photo
+Background photo

-The cover photo section also gives you ample real estate to tell profile visitors what you (and your business) are all about.
+The background photo section also gives you ample real estate to tell profile visitors what you (and your business) are all about.

 The default LinkedIn profile cover photo is a blue background with geometric shapes and dots.

-As far as us business owners are concerned, this is a near seven inches of desktop real estate that is going to waste.
+As far as we business owners are concerned, this is nearly seven inches of desktop real estate that are going to waste.

 Let’s make it count.

-You can easily create a custom Cover image using Photoshop or Canva that includes a professional background and copy that appeals to your target audience.
+You can easily create a custom cover image using Adobe Photoshop or Canva with a professional background and copy that appeals to your target audience.

 Best practices include:

-- Adding a tagline telling profile visitors what you do and who you serve
+- Adding a tagline telling profile visitors what you do and who you serve.

-- Adding your website URL and social media handles
+- Adding your website URL and social media handles.

-- Having an attractive backdrop image that draws in your target audience
+- Having an attractive backdrop image that draws in your target audience.

-- Including a call-to-action, or otherwise letting users know how to contact you
+- Including a call to action or letting users know how to contact you.

-In the example above, we see how this LinkedIn profile makes ample use of the cover photo section by including a photo of the business owner at a speaking event, a bold description of what he does (“Grow your FB group, grow your business!”) and a clear CTA to visit his website.
+In the example above, we see how this LinkedIn profile makes ample use of the cover photo section by including:

+- A description of what services the founder offers (“content and outreach services…”)

 With this, users know at a glance what he does, who he helps and how best to reach him – all without having to dig through his entire profile.

-Users can sign up for his free training – and join his email list – right away.
+Users are prompted to “Hit the bell” (i.e., turn on notifications for his profile) to learn more “entreprenuer tips,” “marketing strategies,” and more.

 By optimizing the look of your profile, you give the best possible first impression to your potential connections.
 You also make it easier for potential clients to understand what you are about and how to get ahold of you.